-Prerequisites: There are no prerequisites for Dance, although it is recommended that students have Fielequisites. experienced some form of formal dance traini ng, for example contemporary, ballet or jazz.
+Prerequisites: There are no prerequisites for Dance, although it is recommended that students have experienced some form of formal dance training, for example contemporary, ballet or jazz.
 Course Description: Dance in Stage 6 is designed for students to experience, understand and value dance as an artform.
 Through Dance studies, students will develop knowledge and understanding, skills, values and attitudes about: Dance Performance, Dance Composition and Dance Appreciation.
 In Dance Performance students gain knowledge, understanding and skills about dance technique, physically preparing the body to dance, anatomical requirements and performance quality.
 In Dance Composition students learn about the theories, principles, processes and practices of dance composition.
 Students are encouraged to create and develop a personal response that communicates intent.
 In Dance Appreciation students study seminal artists and works for their contribution to the development of dance.
 The study of dance as an artform within the school environment is of special educational value to the students' total development, as it offers students new ways of learning through the performance, composition and appreciation of dance.
 The Dance Stage 6 Syllabus emphasises dance both as an artform in its own right and as an exciting medium for learning that fosters students' intellectual, social and moral development.
 The artform of dance has a theoretical base that challenges the mind and the emotions, and its study contributes to the students' artistic, aesthetic and cultural education.
 Preliminary Content: Students undertake a study of Dance as an artform.
 There is an equal emphasis on the components of Performance, Composition and Appreciation in the study of Dance.
 Students studying Dance bring with them a wide range of prior dance experience.
 Physical training and preparation of the body is fundamental and of paramount importance to the course and informs all three components of the course.
-Components to be completed are: Performance (40%) Composition (30%) Appreciation (30%) HSC Content: Students continue common study in the three course components of Performance, Composition and Appreciation and also undertake an in-depth study of dance in one of the Major Study components, either Performance, Composition, Appreciation or Dance and Technology Core (60%) - Performance 20%, Composition 20%, Appreciation 20% Major Study (40%) Performance or Composition or Appreciation or Dance and Technology.
-Assessment: HSC Course External Assessment Core Performance - 20% (Performance and Interview) Core Composition - 20% (Composition and Interview) Core Appreciation - 20% (I hour written exam containing 2 extended response questions - one for each of the assigned dance works) Major Study - 40% (The dancer's choice of component.
-The assessment will be the same medium as the core assessment) Internal Assessment Core Performance - 20% (Performance, Interview and Dance Journals) Core Composition - 20 % (Composition, Interview and Composition Journals) Core Appreciation - 20% (Extended question response and written exam) Major Study - 40% (The dancer's choice of component.
-The assessment will be the same medium as the core assessment with accompanying Dance Further Information: For more information see Ms Mitchell. i arther mormation:
+Components to be completed are: • Performance (40%) • Composition (30%) • Appreciation (30%) HSC Content: Composition and Appreciation and also unde External Assessment Internal Assessment Assessment: HSC Course Core Performance - 20% (Performance and Interview) Core Composition - 20% (Composition and Interview) Core Appreciation - 20% (I hour written exam containing 2 extended response questions - one for each of the assigned dance works) Major Study - 40% (The dancer's choice of component.
+The assessment will be the same medium as the core assessment) Core Performance - 20% (Performance, Interview and Dance Journals) Core Composition - 20 % (Composition, Interview and Composition Journals) Core Appreciation - 20% (Extended question response and written exam) Major Study - 40% (The dancer's choice of component.
+The assessment will be the same medium as the core assessment with accompanying Dance Journals) Further Information: For more information see Ms Mitchell.